yutaokkots/Design-Patterns/design-patterns/Classes.md

 ## Class Inheritance
 **Inheritance** - The subclass inherits the definitions of all data and operations that is defined by the parent class.
 Inheritance is a mechanism for extending an application's functionality by reusing functionality in parent classes.

 **Abstract Class** - is a common interface for a parent class too its subclasses.
 Abstract classes cannot be instantiated, but rather serves to help define its implementation for the subclasses.
 On a related note, **abstract methods** are operations that are declared but not implemented.
+Similar to the concept of Interfaces in Java.

-**Concrete Class** - the 'opposite' of an Abstract class - a class that is implemented
+**Concrete Class** - the 'opposite' of an Abstract class - a class that is implemented.

 **Method Override** - the act of creating class methods that modify the operations of the parent class to be customized for the subclass.